hazem-e99/CMS-Project/README.md

 1. Prepare JSON file with pages, sections, and surveys
 2. Use the `/api/import` endpoint (implement in your backend)
-3. Or modify `src/api/seedData.js` and restart dev server
+3. Or modify `db.json` directly and restart the JSON Server

 ## 🔒 Security Considerations